From £54,1058

 To achieve this refinement, Genesis has thrown its whole arsenal of tricks at the GV60.
 Foam inserts in the Genesis-specific Michelins and laminated glass work passively, while active noise cancelling through the speakers cleverly masks any remaining noise.

-The Sport Plus is the only GV60 to get adaptive dampers, which are aided by a camera in the windscreen that scans the road ahead and primes the dampers for upcoming bumps and ruts.
+The Performance is the only GV60 to get adaptive dampers, which are aided by a camera in the windscreen that scans the road ahead and primes the dampers for upcoming bumps and ruts.
 It’s a missed opportunity, however, that there isn’t a bigger difference between the Comfort and Sport settings on the dampers.
 It’s there, but you really have to be looking for it.
 There would absolutely be room to let the suspension breathe a bit more in Comfort and perhaps create a Sport Plus mode that tightens the body control even further than it does in the current Sport mode.

-The seats could do with some work too.
+The seats could do with some work, too.
 There’s no shortage of adjustment, and the optional ‘Ergo-Motion’ function that automatically turns on a short massage program to keep you comfortable on long drives actually works.
 They’re even accredited by the German AGR campaign for healthier backs.
-However, the padding is hard in the wrong places and the lumbar support is quite harsh.
+However, the padding is hard in the wrong places, and the lumbar support is quite harsh.
 On the whole they’re comfortable, but they’re no match for the best luxury car seats.

 The assisted driving features are a mixed bag: there are a lot of them, and core features such as adaptive cruise control and lane following work well.
 The lane keeping assistance is too intrusive but easily turned off, while the blindspot cameras also found in other Kias and Hyundais are as useful as ever.
 Some of the extra features, however, such as the automatic lane change function, automatic speed assist and remote parking, feel like gimmicks at best and half-baked beta trials at worst.